Match-Making for Tennis Players

 Find Matches

-Users can also join nearby matches or create their own, increasing opportunities for spontaneous play.
+Users can join nearby matches or create their own, increasing opportunities for spontaneous play.

 Match Confirmation

-Players must confirm their availability before a match – unconfirmed matches are automatically canceled.
+Players are required to confirm availability before a match – unconfirmed matches are canceled.

 Players can increase their in-app score by optionally submitting match results or simply by playing matches.